 An éclair (meaning ‘lightning’ in French) is an oblong choux pastry filled with custard and topped with a stripe of fondant icing.
 The treat is named for the speed at which one typically consumes an éclair.
 The most common flavor is chocolate, but I myself prefer a coffee-flavored éclair.
 Un éclair café.

-Often times, chouquettes (a bun-like choux pastry) will be placed in a small basket by the register.
+Often times, chouquettes (a bun-like choux pastry, often referred to as the French puff pastry) will be placed in a small wicker basket by the register.
 It’s not uncommon for someone to order one or two pieces along with the rest of their order, and even pod one in their mouth before heading home.
 The best part of a chouquette is the pearl sugar on top!

 Croissant and Pain aux Chocolat

 This list would not be complete with the two staples of French pastry: the croissant and the pain aux chocolat.
-These are classics, and it’s almost impossible for a true French baker to mess these up.
+These are classic French breakfast pastries and it is almost impossible for a true French baker to mess these up.

 Many people believe that French people eat croissants all the time, however this is not necessarily the case.
 Eating a croissant multiple times a week (as many study abroad students do) would be the equivalent of an American eating a cinnamon roll or cheese danish that much, which is a lot of sugar.
 The French treat the croissant as more of a special, once-a-month treat.